 - When a respondent fails to provide a payment schedule and fails to the whole or any part of the claimed amount by the due date (subsection (1)(b))

-- The respondent is to be notified within 20 days of the payment due date of the claimant’s intention to apply for adjudication (subsection (2)(a)),
+- The respondent is to be notified within 20 business days of the payment due date of the claimant’s intention to apply for adjudication (subsection (2)(a)),

-- The respondent must be given 5 days to provide a payment schedule after receiving the notice of intention (subsection (2)(b)), and
+- The respondent must be given 5 business days to provide a payment schedule after receiving the notice of intention (subsection (2)(b)), and

-- The adjudication application must be made within 10 days of the 5 day payment schedule period (subsection (3)(e)).
+- The adjudication application must be made within 10 business days of the 5 day payment schedule period (subsection (3)(e)).

 Go to the security of payment page for the payment claim flowchart.